 Covid daily case rates in the United States are at their lowest since mid-October, on a steady downward trajectory since early January.
 You wouldn’t think it from the narrative out there.

 According to today’s New York Times, 15 out of 50 states have increasing caseloads, and even those states have seen dramatic decreases since January.
 The rest of the country?
-Going down, including Texas, which on March 3, became the first state to drop all Covid restrictions.
+Going down, including Texas, which last week became the first state to drop all Covid restrictions.
+It’s about time.

 Florida, much ridiculed and sneered at by many for months for its refusal to lock down, is also in a good place.